LinkerNetworks/iotcli-release/README.md

 A temporary image called 'dht11' is built.

 ## Push RPI Application Image to IoT Registry
-This command works only on Raspberry PI (RPI, ARMv7) devices.
+> This command works only on Raspberry PI (RPI, ARMv7) devices.

 This command is a wrapper for `docker tag` and `docker push`.
-It can help you tag image and push automatically, which means you don't need to run something like `docker tag dht11 <iot-registry-address>/<username>/dht11` manually.
+It can help you tag image and push image to Linker IoT Registry automatically, which means you don't need to run something like `docker tag dht11 <iot-registry-address>/<username>/dht11` manually.

-When you run push command, it will do the following:
+When you run `iotcli push <image>` command, it will do the following:
 1. Run 'docker tag' to rename image (from short name to full name registry address and username).
 2. Try to login to IoT registry with username and password from the login session;
-If user is not logged in, or if the token has expired, it will print some hint and stop.
+If you are not logged in, or if the token has expired, iotcli will print some hint and stop.
 3. Run 'docker push' to upload the image.
 4. Run 'docker rmi' to unplug the temporary image (the short name one).